hollyyfc/hollyyfc.github.io/index.md

   </summary>
   <i>Lab Test Harmonization: Bio-BERT Based Deduplication of Test Labels</i>
   <ul>
-    <li>Selected as the sole undergraduate amidst a competitive pool of professional candidates for Duke AI Health 2022 cohort, and earned the prestigious opportunity to present research findings at <a href="https://aihealth.duke.edu/poster-showcase-2022/">Duke AI Health Poster Showcase 2022</a></li>
+    <li>Optimized lab test deduplication of grouper labels by fine-tuning Bio-BERT, an NLP model pre-trained on biomedical corpora; established a new method of cross-comparison similarity evaluation based on ground-truth text embeddings; uncovered a 95% performance boost in the application to Duke Hospital’s lab database</li>
-    <li>Optimized lab test deduplication of grouper labels by adopting and fine-tuning Bio-BERT NLP structure pre-trained on biomedical corpora; created a new method of cross-comparison similarity evaluation based on ground-truth text embeddings, and uncovered 95% performance boost in the application to Duke lab <i>analyte</i> database</li>
+    <li>Demonstrated academic distinction by contributing to the Duke AI Health 2022 cohort as the sole undergraduate participant; effectively communicated research outcomes through a well-received presentation at the <a href="https://aihealth.duke.edu/poster-showcase-2022/">Duke AI Health Poster Showcase 2022</a></li>
   </ul>
 </details>